Kakamotobi/Learned/JS/Asynchronous/Async.md

   - Any other functions that are then called by that function are added to the call stack further up, and run where their calls are reached.
   - When the current function is finished, it is taken off the stack and resumes execution wher it left off in the last code listing.

-## Working Around JS' Synchronous Nature
+## Working Around JS Synchronous Nature
 For example, when making requests to servers, it can take some time to get the data but we don't want our program/website to stall and wait for the data to come back.
 We want to keep executing our script.

 *JS is only asynchronous in that it can hand off certain tasks to the browser, AJAX, etc. to handle while it synchronously runs through the script.*